nismod/energy_demand/README.rst

     activate energy_demand

-In order to run HIRED, first the model needs to be set up (Section 1.1 or Section 1.1).
+In order to run HIRE, first the model needs to be set up (Section 1.1 or Section 1.1).

 1.1 Model Set-Up (with complete data)
 -------------------------------------